 Moreover, at a time of financial crisis and economic instability, architecturally sound micro homes can go a long way in funneling money that is ordinarily used on rent or lease to build the micro home of your dreams.

-For those people who are still arguing the potential move into a micro home, let’s tackle what a micro home really is, the benefits of living in one, and micro home ideas you could consider.
+For those people who are still arguing the potential move into a micro home, let’s tackle what a it really is, the benefits of living in one, and the ideas you could consider.

 What is a micro home?

-If you really had to ask, then I guess a micro home would be just that – A tiny house.
+If you really had to ask, then I guess it would be just that – A tiny house.
 Take note, however, not to get micro homes mixed up with another 80’s housing trend: the mobile trailer home.

 Moreover, some micro homes are static with fixed plumbing lines, whereas others are specially designed to be easily relocated through towing.
 To put it simply, you can easily move them around wherever you want since most micro homes are built on trailer platforms or something similar.

-Lastly, just like any typical home, micro homes also have a bathroom and a kitchen space, not to mention a designated living space and bedroom space, depending on the owner’s preference and needs.
+Lastly, just like any typical home, it also have a bathroom and a kitchen space, not to mention a designated living space and bedroom space, depending on the owner’s preference and needs.

 Why live in a micro home?

 So, why would you want to live in a micro home?
 Simple.
 Even though most of us dreamed of big houses, there are people who tend to have a different opinion.
-In fact, there are various reasons why some of us would prefer to live in micro homes.
+In fact, there are various reasons why some of us would prefer to live in it.

 Now, the common reasons would be financial challenges and the earnest wish to live a simple life.
 Plus, living in a micro home could also significantly lessen your footprint in terms of the impact on the environment.